Issmuth/grounded-backend/README.md

 }
 ```

+**Note**: This endpoint is optional.
+The primary authentication flow uses the `/api/users` endpoint for user creation/updates.

 ### User Management

 **POST** `/api/users`

-Create or update user profile (upsert operation).
-This endpoint automatically:
+Create or update user profile using PostgreSQL upsert pattern.
+This is the primary endpoint for user authentication flow.

+**Features**:

-- Creates a new user if they don't exist
+- Creates new users automatically on first sign-in
-- Updates existing user data if they do exist
+- Updates existing user data on subsequent sign-ins
 - Uses PostgreSQL's `ON CONFLICT` clause for atomic operations

-Headers:
+- No "user already exists" errors
+- Single database query for efficiency

+**Headers**:

 ```
 Authorization: Bearer <firebase-id-token>
 ```

-Request Body:
+**Request Body**:

 ```json
 {